Kruiser8/Kruiz-Control/README.md

 ***

 ## FAQ

-### SLOBS Support
-The script should work with SLOBS _BUT_ the OBS-like functionality will not work.
-That is, you will not be able to change scenes, sources, or filters.
-It may be possible to use SLOBS RPC-based API to provide similar functionality but this needs to be investigated.

 ### XSplit Support
 The script should work with XSplit _BUT_ the OBS-like functionality will not work.
 XSplit does not provide a direct websocket interface to do such actions.
 It may be possible to implement a plugin that provides a websocket interface to connect with xsplit.
 If you know a way to achieve this, [please reach out](mailto:kruiser.twitch@gmail.com).